dwqs/chare/README.md

+### chare

-A simple CLI for scaffolding front-end projects.
+A simple CLI scaffolding for front-end projects.

 ## Usage